thunderrabbit/robnugen-journal-entries/2015/03/29stupid-finder.md

 Hahah the clock in the top bar of OSX has stopped at 9:59:28.

-So basically, the only things that are working correctly for me riht now are *not* Apple software:  Emacs, iTerm (not Terminal), Hugo..
+So basically, the only things that are working correctly for me right now are *not* Apple software: Emacs, iTerm (not Terminal), Hugo..

 And it shows me that I have spent 30 minutes trying/wanting/bitching-about-not-being-able to upload the image to